Aidan-Patterson/Vendor-scorecard/README.md

 ## Summary

-This Excel workbook simplifies data processing by using a combination of macros, buttons, and shape-driven workflows.
+This Excel workbook simplifies data processing and vendor grading by using a combination of macros, buttons, and shape-driven workflows.
 The following sheets contain buttons and shapes to run specific macros:
 - **Printout**: Filter data by quarter.
 - **Input**: Process input data.
 - **Input Finder**: Find and process input records.